francisco-ricardo/wkt2geojson/README.md

 ## Contributing

-We welcome contributions!
-Please fork the repository and submit a pull request with your improvements.
+We welcome contributions and encourage you to fork the repository and submit pull requests with your improvements.
-Before submitting, make sure to:
+This project is open-source and free to clone and modify.
+Before submitting your contributions, please ensure the following:

-- Follow the code style guidelines in the project.
+- **Follow Code Style Guidelines:** Adhere to the project's coding standards and style guidelines.
-- Run tests to ensure nothing is broken.
+- **Run Tests:** Make sure all tests pass to ensure that nothing is broken by your changes.
-- Document any new features or changes.
+- **Document Changes:** Clearly document any new features or changes made.

 ## LICENSE